kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 and then calculates the optical velocities for a number of pixels in the neighborhood of the reference pixel (CRPIX3).

-GIPSY data sets consist of two files.
-One file contains the image data.
-The other is called the descriptor.
-The descriptor contains FITS header items (e.g. CRVAL1=) and GIPSY specific keywords but not only attached to the set but also to subsets (slices) of the data.
+GIPSY data have a descriptor which contains FITS header items (e.g. CRVAL1=) and GIPSY specific keywords but not only attached to the set but also to subsets (slices) of the data.
 Not only planes or lines can have their own header but even pixels can.
-The script below reads it information from top level (which hosts the global description of the data cube itself)::
+The script below reads its information from top level (which hosts the global description of the data cube itself)::

    #!/usr/bin/env python